AI Platform as a Working Environment for Different Tasks

 Once you have a task map, it becomes clear which platform features you need and how often.

-Step 2: Determine what to do in AI and what without it
+Step 2: Determine what to do with AI and what to do without it

-Not all tasks are solved more reliably with AI.
-Some tasks are faster to do manually, some require checking the AI result which takes as much time as manual execution.
+Not all tasks are better solved with AI.
+Some tasks are faster to do manually, and some require checking the AI result, which takes as much time as doing it manually.

-A useful practical test: do the task manually and with AI—and honestly assess where the result is more reliable and where the total time (including prompt and verification) is less.
+A useful practical test: do the task manually and with AI — and honestly evaluate where the result is more reliable and where the total time (including prompt and verification) is shorter.

 -